Emily Millender, Head of School

 Mrs. Emily Millender earned her bachelor's degree in early childhood development from Texas Woman's University.
 She also holds an Infant Mental Health endorsement from First3Years Association.
 Emily began her career in education four years ago with Vogel Alcove, a non-profit preschool and assistance center for homeless children and their families in Dallas, Texas.
 This is where she discovered her passion for working with the DFW community.
 Emily is quite familiar with the Montessori approach, as she was Montessori-educated herself throughout elementary and middle school!
 In her spare time, you can find Emily cycling away at her favorite spin class studios and spending quality time with her husband and their two pets, Callie, a tortoiseshell, and Olive, a French bulldog.

-Patty Herrera, Assistant Head of School
+Shannon Dow, Assistant Head of School

 Shany Palant, Program Director